 “Make a checklist of all the major homework tasks for the day or week,” says Vasiliki Baskos, teacher and founder of Learn Greek Online.
 “Prioritize them so that in case you run out of time, the less-important tasks will remain unfinished.”

-7. Find a balance
+11. Find a balance

 “Ask your family and friends to support you during these challenging times of juggling work and school, but also give them permission to confront you if they think you’re driving yourself—and them—crazy at times,” says Anita Thomas, senior vice president at Edvisors.

 Put these college time management strategies to use